maggiejl/bereal-memories-website-template/README.md

 6. View your website at: http://localhost:8000

-## Website Features

-- **Memories** — front/back photos, captions, late vs on-time, search & year filters, ability to rotate the front photo
-- **Comments** — grouped by post.
-BeReal's data export currently does not allow you to see what post the comments are under.
-- **Realmojis** — yours + your reactions to other people's BeReals
-- **Chats** — your chats included in the export
-- **Profile** — account information and list of friends, which you can sort by chronological order

 ## Optional: Publishing your memories as a website

 These instructions below make your BeReal photos, chats, and profile publicly reachable at a URL.
 Anyone with the link can view or download the files.